 Then pour the vinegar syrup into a mixing bowl to cool.

-In the meantime, prep the remaining ingredients.
-Slice the cucumbers and onions, and chop the herbs and peanuts.
+Meanwhile, prep the remaining ingredients by slicing the cucumbers and onions, and chopping the herbs and peanuts.

+Finally, it’s time to dig in!
 The first time I made this, I had zero clue what it would taste like.
-So I snagged a cuke slice and red onion and popped it into my mouth.
+So I snagged a cuke slice and red onion and popped it into my mouth – because that’s what I do.

-Sweet and spicy but then the herbs came in and woke my tastebuds up.
-And the flavor reminds me of bread and butter pickles but BETTER and the spice just rounds this salad out so nicely.
-It has the perfect balance of sweet, spicy and delicious.
+Sweet and spicy but then the herbs came in and woke my tastebuds up and the spice just rounds this salad out so nicely.
+It literally has the perfect balance of sweet, spicy and delicious.
 Try serving this salad with grilled chicken satay or next to burgers or as a side salad to seafood.

-This salad is super crisp served right away and still delicious the next day.
+This salad is super crisp served right away and still delicious the next day albeit a little softer.
 Either way, I have a feeling you’re going to love how incredibly easy and tasty this Thai cucumber salad recipe is!

 [this post contains affiliate links.]